Last Updated on February 9, 2023

 - ‘Tyee’ and ‘Teton’: Semi-savoy types with good resistance to bolting and downy mildew.

 - ‘Space’: Smooth-leaf type that resists downy mildew.

 I’m a big fan of Seed Savers Exchange.
 I also sometimes buy Fedco, Johnny’s, and Seeds of Change.
 You can purchase them online or look for them in your favorite garden store.
-If you’re curious to know more about these and other companies that sell heirloom and non-GMO seeds, check out this post from Small Footprint Family
+Botanical Interests also sells many types of spinach worth checking out.

 How to Grow Spinach: Planting

 Timing is important when growing spinach.
 If you’re planting spinach in spring, you need a good six weeks for the plant to reach maturity before days get longer and warmer, which will cause the plant to bolt.
 You want to get your seeds in the ground as soon as the soil has thawed.

 You can get a jump on the growing season by preparing your bed in fall, so in spring you just need to poke the seeds in the soil.
 You can also lay some black plastic over your bed in the spring to warm it and protect it from snow.

 Spinach plants prefer cool weather, so in colder climates, planting happens in early spring.
 In warm climates, spinach needs to be planted in late fall for a winter crop, and depending on how cold it gets, may need some protection like a cloche or cold frame.

 Spinach is also one of the 40+ vegetables that grow in shade.
 Good to know if you’re dealing with shadier conditions.